C2DH/ranketwo/_assignments/boder/04-photography-identity.en.md

 layout: assignment
 unit: boder
 type: assignment
 title: Who are these people?
 Photography and identity
 order: 4
 cover: /assets/images/attachments/12boxes/12boxes_04.png
-tags: re-use of photographs, metadata, ownership, digital
+tags: re-use of photographs, metadata, ownership, digital archives
-             archives
 ---

-***The rationale of this assignment***

 In the animation about Boder, photographs of victims and of families have been used without clarifying their identity.
 This is